cos-archives/osfr/README.md

 >3    mv8pj
 >4    4znzp
 ```
-Assign the project id to a variable for the next function call:
+Select the right project_id and store it

-**NOTE** the order of this list is also mutable
+**NOTE** The order of this list is also mutable
 ```
 project_id <- projects[2,]$project
 > [1] 5ctke
 ```
 ### get a project's files
-Get a project's files from a project_id:

 ```
 files <- osf_get_project_files(project)